NinjaComics/Modem_Docs/content/2016/03/tracesource.rst

 CQI and the typedef void ``(* ReportCqiTraceCallBack)`` provides a callback mechanism to the tracesource we just created.

-In ns-3, the CQI values from each UE, packed in the form of control messages appear at three levels in the ns-3's lte stack - PHY, MAC and the Scheduler.
+The CQI values from each UE, packed in the form of control messages appear at three levels in the ns-3's lte stack - PHY, MAC and the Scheduler.
 We catch the CQI values at the lowest level of the stack and route it to our application.
 Specifically, we are piping the information held in the ``CqiListElements_s`` struct that is later passed onto the MAC and to the Scheduler layer for further decision making.
-The ``CqiListElements_s`` struct by default contains only RNTI and a vector of CQI values.
-We add the cellId argument to our TraceSource to differentiate between the eNBs, given there are many eNBs in the application.
+The ``CqiListElements_s`` struct by default contains RNTI and a vector of CQI values, along with the other elements like CQI type (periodic or otherwise) etc., We add the cellId argument to our tracesource to differentiate between the eNBs, given there are many eNBs in the application.

 The further process of connecting a tracesink to the source, in the application, is left to the reader.
 In essence, the tracing mechanism in ns-3 provides a neat